 We monitor use of our abstraction licences daily.
 For operational reasons one borehole may need to be taken out of supply and a neighbouring borehole within the same WRZ may take up the demand, using up its annual licence limit more quickly.
 However, this is acceptable as the demand can then be redistributed when the original source is back in supply.
 For this reason, we believe that an absolute trigger based on licence utilisation is not appropriate.
-Consequently, we will use an indicative trigger of above target utilisation to invoke detailed discussions with our operational teams.
-These discussions will confirm whether licence utilisation can be brought back within target though operational changes, or whether a recommendation to the Drought Management Group should be made to initiate enhanced dry weather messaging.
-We would not use this specific metric on its own to trigger Level 1 (Appeal for restraint), Level 2 (Temporary Use Ban - TUB) and Level 3 Non-essential use bans drought actions.
+Consequently we will use an indicative trigger of 15% above target utilisation to invoke detailed discussions with our operational teams.
+These discussions will confirm whether licence utilisation can be brought back within target, or whether a recommendation to the Drought Management Group should be made to pursue an increase in the annual licensed quantity.